uba2000/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 ## 5. Numbers constitute the only universal language
 > Write a function that prints 10 times the numbers, from `0` to `14`, followed by a new line.

+## 6. The shortest distance between two points is a straight line
+> Write a function that draws a straight line in the terminal.